sarava-338/e-commerce/README.md

 # e-commerce
-Has a mini backend for e-commerce site
+a starter pack for e-commerce backend with few test cases